Voldemort: Harry Potter and the Half-Blood Prince

-In Harry Potter and the Half-Blood Prince (2005), Voldemort continues his rise to power.
+Though Voldemort never physically appears in the sixth book, Harry Potter and the Half-Blood Prince (2005), his rise to power continues to unfold in the background.
 He murders Amelia Bones of the Department of Magical Law Enforcement and begins to target members of the Order of the Phoenix.
 In a series of flashbacks, it is revealed that Voldemort was the son of the witch Merope Gaunt and a Muggle named Tom Riddle.
 Riddle abandoned Merope before their child's birth, soon after which Merope died.
 After living in an orphanage, young Riddle met Dumbledore, who told him he was a wizard and arranged for him to attend Hogwarts.
 Riddle was outwardly a model student, but inwardly took sadistic pleasure in using his powers to harm and control people.
 He eventually murdered his father and grandparents as revenge for abandoning him.
 The book also discusses Riddle's hatred of Muggles, his obsession with Horcruxes, and his desire to split his soul to achieve immortality.
 Rowling stated that Voldemort's conception under the influence of a love potion symbolises the coercive circumstances under which he was brought into the world.

 In the main plot of the book, Voldemort's next step is to engineer an assault on Hogwarts, and to kill Dumbledore.
 This is accomplished by Draco Malfoy, who arranges transportation of Death Eaters into Hogwarts by a pair of Vanishing Cabinets, which bypass the extensive protective enchantments placed around the school.
 The cabinets allow Voldemort's Death Eaters to enter Hogwarts, where battle commences and Dumbledore is cornered.
 Hogwarts professor (and re-doubled agent) Severus Snape uses the Killing Curse against Dumbledore when Draco could not force himself to do so.